 ESRD patients who encounter financial hardships sometimes need help to pay their rent.
 This program works with the landlord or mortgage company to make a payment which was missed because of extenuating circumstances.
-It is the National Kidney Foundation of Maryland’s policy to not assist patients with payments they cannot maintain on their own.
+It is the National Kidney Foundation Serving Maryland and Delaware’s policy to not assist patients with payments they cannot maintain on their own.

 This program is designed to help patients travel to and from dialysis via public transportation.
 Assistance is also available for reasonable car repairs.

 Dialysis patients often need more protein than the average healthy adult, because they lose protein during dialysis, and because kidney disease alters the body’s ability to use and process amino acids.
 This program provides protein supplements for both adult & pediatric dialysis patients to help balance the nutrition that their body needs.